zalando-stups/lizzy/README.rst

 Lizzy
 =====

-Lizzy is a wrapper around `Senza`_ (a command line deployment tool to create and execute AWS CloudFormation templates) that allows cross AWS accounts deployments.
+Lizzy is a wrapper around `Senza`_: a command line deployment tool for creating and executing AWS CloudFormation templates.
+With Lizzy, autonomous teams can use `Senza`_, plus their Jenkins pipelines, to continuously deploy new versions of their apps to a team-specific AWS account, then use a REST API to deploy new apps to that account.

-Why Lizzy?
+Why Lizzy Exists
 ==========

-Lizzy was created with the objective of enabling autonomous teams at `Zalando`_ to use Jenkins pipelines to continuously deploy new versions of their apps to their AWS accounts using the `Senza`_ CLI tool.

-The managed Jenkinses at Zalando run under the Continuous Delivery team's AWS account.
-The Continuous Delivery team is responsible for maintaining the Jenkinses of all other Zalando teams.
-That allows other teams in the company to focus on their `OKR's`_ and not invest their time on configuring Jenkins or continuous deployment tools.
-The teams at Zalando enjoy `Jenkins-as-a-Service`_.
+At `Zalando`_, development teams have their own AWS accounts so they can work autonomously.
+One team (Continuous Delivery) is responsible for maintaining the Jenkinses of all other Zalando teams.
+This allows teams to focus on their `OKR's`_ instead of spending their time configuring Jenkins or continuous deployment tools.
+For Zalando, Lizzy helps make this `Jenkins-as-a-Service`_ setup possible.

-Each team at Zalando has their own AWS account.
-So running the `Senza`_ tool within a managed Jenkins job would allow deployments only in the Continuous Delivery team's AWS account.
-To permit different teams to deploy in their own AWS account Lizzy was created.

-How Lizzy works?
+How Lizzy Works
 ================

-Lizzy consists of a REST API service (also called Agent) and the `Lizzy-Client`_ tool.
+Lizzy consists of the Lizzy Agent — a REST API service — and the `Lizzy-Client`_ command line tool.

-The Lizzy Agent is a web application that is deployed in the team's account and granted access to create new Cloud Formation stacks.
-All requests are expected to be authenticated using `OAuth2`_ Bearer Tokens.
+The Lizzy Agent is a web application deployed in a team's AWS account and granted access to create new CloudFormation stacks.
+All requests are authenticated using `OAuth2`_ bearer tokens.

-The `Lizzy-Client`_ is a command line tool that mimics the usage of the original `Senza`_ tool commands and transforms those commands to HTTP requests sent to the REST API of Lizzy Agent.
+`Lizzy-Client`_ mimics the usage of `Senza`_'s commands and transforms them into HTTP requests, which are then sent to Lizzy Agent's REST API.

-Who is using Lizzy?
+Who Uses Lizzy?
 ===================

-Lizzy is being used in production at Zalando to delivery high quality services to power the `fastest growing`_ online fashion retailer store in Europe.
-If you want to know more about how Lizzy is used at Zalando please take a look at our blog post `Continuous Delivery pipelines of ghe-backups with Lizzy`_.
+Many Zalando teams use Lizzy in production to deliver high-quality services that power the `fastest-growing`_ online fashion platform in Europe.
+If you want to know more about how Zalando uses Lizzy, please read our blog post `Continuous Delivery pipelines of ghe-backups with Lizzy`_.

-How to run Lizzy locally?
+How to Run Lizzy Locally
 =========================

-We provide in this repository a `Dockerfile`_ which you can use to build an image locally using the command:
+This repository includes a `Dockerfile`_ that you can use to build an image locally using the command:

 .. code-block:: sh